-5. Listed buildings J. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Yes/No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Extra bathroom 2018 Extension approx 1975 (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-Yes (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate New kitchen door, kitchen window and bathroom window 2018 Some windows have been replaced over the past 64 years when required, existing g openings 7.
-Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-No
+Yes/No If you have answered yes, please describe below the changes which you have made: DOWNSTAIRS TOILET CONSERVATORY GARAGE (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes/No. If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to b. obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes/No. If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes/ No SAME SHAPE PUC DOUBLE GLAZED (ii) Did this work involve any changes to the window or door openings? ¥ĕs/No (iii) Please describe the changes made to the windows doors, or patio doo approximate dates when the work was completed): rs (with